How to Build A $252K Business at 35 Hours Weekly: The 5% Activity Strategy That Cut Hours and Tripled Revenue

 Week 13-15: Automate Discovery Call Prep

-Before: Manually researched every prospect (thirty minutes per call, six calls weekly = three hours)
+Before: Manually researched every prospect (30 minutes per call, 6 calls weekly → 3 hours)

 After: